Skip to main content

 Illegal phoenix activity

-Illegal phoenix activity occurs when a director of a company that can't pay its debts transfers the company's assets to a new company for little or no payment.
-Directors take this action to avoid paying creditors of the old company when it's liquidated.
+Illegal phoenix activity occurs when a director of a company transfers the assets of one company to a new company for little or no payment, to avoid paying its debts.

-Find out more about illegal phoenix activity on the ASIC website.
+Find out more about illegal phoenix activity.

 How to protect your investments